ZovoTools

 How does the regex visualizer work?

 Enter your regex pattern and test text.
 The tool highlights all matches directly in the text with distinct colors for each match.
 Captured groups are underlined with their own colors and shown in a detailed table with their positions and values.
-You can toggle flags, use replace mode, and explore the built-in pattern library.
+You can toggle flags, use replace mode, and explore the -in pattern library.

 What regex flags are supported?